-It’s customary for royal fathers to take up to two weeks off from work after their new baby is born, according to Katie Nicholl, a royal correspondent for Vanity Fair and the author of Harry and Meghan: Life, Loss, and Love.
+It’s customary for royal fathers to take up to two weeks off from work after their new baby is born, according to Katie Nicholl, a royal expert and correspondent for Vanity Fair.
 But the amount of time they spend at home varies.

-How much time will Prince Harry take for paternity leave when Duchess of Sussex gives birth?
-Here’s everything we know — and what the experts can predict.
+How much time will Prince Harry take for paternity leave now that the Duchess of Sussex gave birth?
+Here’s everything we know — and what the experts predict.

 What’s the norm in the U.K.?